-- Decline all or part of your loan money before it is disbursed by notifying your school before or within 14 days after the disbursement.
+- Decline all or part of your loan money by notifying your school before or within 14 days after the disbursement.

 - Receive documentation that your loans are paid in full.

 You must be notified when your loan is sold if the sale results in your making payments to a new organization.
 The old and new organizations must each notify you of the sale, the identity of the new organization holding your loan, the name and address of the organization to which you must make payments, and the telephone numbers of both old and new organizations.

 When you sign a promissory note, you’re agreeing to repay according to the terms of the note.
 This note is a binding legal document.
 This commitment to repay means that you will have to pay back the loan even if you do not complete your education, are not able to get a job after you complete the program, or you are dissatisfied with or do not receive the quality of education you received.
 If you do not pay back your loan on time or according to the terms in your promissory note, you may go into default, which has serious consequences.

 You must make payments on your loan even if you do not receive a bill.
 Billing statements (or coupon books) are sent to you as a convenience, but not receiving them does not relieve you of your obligation to make payments.

 If you have applied for a deferment, you still must continue to make payments until your deferment is processed.
 If you do not, you may end up in default.
 You should keep a copy of any deferment request form you have, and you should document all contacts with the organization that holds your loan.

 - withdraw, graduate or fail to enroll in school